VishaK-N/adf_project/README.md

 - **GitHub** – Integrated with ADF for version control, collaboration, and as a source location

 ## 🚀 Getting Started
-steps to get started with the project
+Steps to get started with the project

 ### Step 1: 📁 Create Required Containers in Azure Data Lake
-create the storage account with namespace heirarchy checkbox ticked to create the Azure Data lake or Azure blob stoarge can also be used, In the ADLS create the containers such as
+Create the storage account with namespace heirarchy checkbox ticked to create the Azure Data lake or Azure blob stoarge can also be used, In the ADLS create the containers such as

 - `staging` – for raw source files
 - `staging` – here files will be coming from raw container with some condition and also from the git source